zfrohardt/phase-3-ruby-oo-principles-school-domain/README.md

 Ta-da!
 When we first create the key and point it to a value of an empty array, we are able to then successfully add items to that array.

-**Hint:** Now that we've thought about how to build up our hash, let's talk about how to add successive students to each grade.
+Now that we've thought about how to build up our hash, let's talk about how to add successive students to each grade.
 Let's say that we're adding the student `"AC Slater"` to grade `9`.
 If the `roster` already has a key of grade `9`, we'll be able to push AC Slater into the array that the grade `9` key